jonoellis/jonoellis.github.io/_posts/2023-03-26-march-melodies.md

 -   Porridge Radio - I could listen to [7 Seconds](https://www.youtube.com/watch?v=WbKDSeh2mwc&t=223s) all day.

--   Hot 8 Brass Band - their version of [Love Will Tear Us Apart](https://www.youtube.com/watch?v=fBuTK-E0gxo) is a classic in it's own right!
+-   Hot 8 Brass Band - their version of [Love Will Tear Us Apart](https://www.youtube.com/watch?v=fBuTK-E0gxo) is a classic in its own right!

 -   Max Cooper - the venue is going to be bouncing when [Perpetual Motion](https://www.youtube.com/watch?v=GcmHXo4isWQ) kicks in!